 For shampoo and conditioner, you have to go for shampoo bars.
 I’ve used a few types over the years, my favourite shampoo bars have to be from Ethique, although they’re quite difficult to get hold of in the UK.

 Probably the easiest swap on the list, a good soap can double as a shower gel, and last as long as a plastic bottle without the waste.
-My favourites have to be from natural beauty brand Madara*, although they use palm oil which isn’t cool.
-I’ve been waiting for them to switch for a while, so in the meantime, try Pure Chimp’s Olive Oil Soap* instead.
+My favourites have to be from natural beauty brand Madara*, and I’m now happy to report that they have removed palm oil from their range too!

 My latest zero waste swap is my razor.
 I’m currently getting to grips with a long-handed Merkur Safety Razor, gifted by The English Shaving Company.
 I’ve been using this video guide on how to shave with a safety razor, and so far, so good!
 I’m still going slow, and making sure my pores are open and skin buffed before shaving, so I’ll be sure to post an update when I’ve had it for a few months, and properly got acquainted with it!